Jonhels/idg3006/script/readme.md

-script til å lese tilkoblingen fra mikrobit til pc
+In this folder we have two scripts.

-Find the port the micro:bit is connected to: ls /dev/tty.*
+findPort.js - This script is used to find the port number where the microbit is connected.

-Får ikke testa scriptet før jeg har en mikrobit tilgjengelig